MR36323/Toatcakes/readme.md

-## Toatcakes ETL
+# Toatcakes ETL

-ETL pipeline, written in Python and Terraform, hosted on AWS, for deriving business analytics for simulated tote bag business.
+ETL pipeline, written in Python and Terraform, hosted on AWS, for deriving business analytics for a simulated tote bag business.

+## Context

+For our final project at [Northcoders](https://www.northcoders.com/), we were tasked with implementing and testing an ETL pipeline, for a simulated tote bag business.
+The pipeline extracts data from an OLTP database, before transforming and placing it into a remote OLAP Postgres database.
+The business required that the pipeline be hosted on AWS, and that changes to select parts of the OLTP database be reflected in the OLAP within 30 minutes.

+Some key features of the project:

+- Lambda Functions: The first, for extracting data from the OLTP, if there had been a relevant change.
+The second, for reformating the extracted data into a star schema.
+The third, for placing the transformed data into the OLAP, taking the form of an Amazon RDS Postgres database.
+- S3 Buckets: The Extract Lambda and Transform Lambda functions store their data in seperate S3 Buckets.
+The data is treated as immutable.
+- Cloudwatch: Alerts are sent to an email address should any Lambda Function error.
+- Step Functions and Eventbridge: The Lambda Functions are strung together by AWS Step functions, which is trigger every 20 minutes by the Eventbridge.

 ## Deployment